Table of Contents

 - 4 Himalaya Septilin FAQs

 Himalaya Septilin is herbal ayurvedic medicine from Himalaya Drug Company.
 This medicine is useful in strengthening body immunity that helps in prevention of various types of infections.
 Septilin has immunomodulatory, antioxidant, anti-inflammatory and antimicrobial properties.
-It is beneficial in management of allergic disorders of the upper respiratory tract, skin and soft tissue infections, dental and periodontal infections, ocular infections, bone and joint infections, and urinary tract infections.
+It is beneficial in the management of allergic disorders of the upper respiratory tract, skin and soft tissue infections, dental and periodontal infections, ocular infections, bone and joint infections, and urinary tract infections.

 Also Read: https://www.bimbim.in/herbs/septilin/542